Fool's Errand (novel): Plot summary

 Fifteen years have passed since the end of the Red Ship War.
 Since then, Fitz has wandered the world accompanied only by his wolf and Wit-partner, Nighteyes, finally settling in a tiny cottage as isolated from the Farseers and Buckkeep politics as possible.
 He raises his adopted son, Hap, who was brought to him by Starling, whose visits are Fitz's only connection to his old life.
 Fitz now goes by the name "Tom Badgerlock."

 Chade finds Fitz and asks him to return to Buckkeep to instruct Prince Dutiful, Kettricken's son, in the Skill, but Fitz refuses.
 Later, the Fool finds Fitz.
 The Fool hints at his adventures in the last fifteen years and reveals that he has now foreseen that he must return to Buckkeep, but Fitz declines to join.
 Shortly after the Fool leaves, Fitz receives an urgent summons from Chade and goes to Buckkeep.
 Chade reveals that Dutiful has gone missing just before his crucial diplomatic wedding to an Outislander princess.
 Fitz's assignment to fetch Dutiful back in time for the ceremony, while also keeping the secret that Dutiful is Witted.
 As Tom Badgerlock, Fitz becomes the servant of Lord Golden, the Fool's new identity at Buckkeep, to track down the Prince.

+Fitz and the Fool, joined by Queen's Woman Laurel, travel to the home of the Bresinga's, nobles suspected to be Witted.
+There, they come to understand that Prince Dutiful was given a hunting cat and coerced into bonding with it, which is an abomination in the eyes of the "Old Blood" (Witted traditionalists).
+At the same time, the party becomes more aware of the danger posed by the "Piebalds" (Witted extremists).

+It is revealed that one of the leaders of the Piebald's, Peladine, is a dead Witted woman whose consciousness resides in the Prince's cat.
+Peladine intends to deepen the Wit bond with Dutiful and take over his body.
+Dutiful is initially enraptured with Peladine and distrustful of Fitz, but comes to understand the danger he is in.